sklprogs/LanguageTricks/English.md

 **Who**&mdash;something living like a person or pet.

-Although references to people are considered a group or class, you’d still use ***who*** here just as you would for an individual person.
+Although references to people are considered a group or class, you’d still use ***who*** here just as you would for an individual person:

 > *My teacher is someone **who** engages with the students and teaches us through fun activities.*